kalialor/FilmHaven/README.md

 - Tailwind concepts: Familiarized myself with the utility-first CSS approach and learn how to apply responsive styles to enhance the user interface.

 - Props: Understand the concept of passing data from parent components to child components using props, allowing for dynamic content rendering.

+- Light/Dark Mode: Created an effect to change from light to dark mode.

 ## Next Goals